-Explanation: Listening comprehension actually refers to how well you can understand what you hear.
+Explanation: Listening comprehension refers to how well you can understand what you hear.
 You might very clearly hear someone speaking in Dutch, but if you don't comprehend that language you won't understand what is being said.

-Objective: 2.1 What listening skills will help me communicate better with others?
+Learning Outcome: Describe best practices in team and interpersonal communication

 75) Interpretation involves analyzing the meaning of what you hear, read, or see.

+Answer: TRUE

 Explanation: Interpretation involves analyzing the meaning of what you hear, read, or see to determine its intention.

-Objective: 2.1 What listening skills will help me communicate better with others?

-Copyright © 2012 Pearson Education, Inc.
+Classification: Conceptual

+AASCB: Communication Abilities

+Objective: 2.1

+Difficulty: Easy

+Learning Outcome: Describe best practices in team and interpersonal communication

-76) An empathetic listener focuses on the literal content of the communication, not the emotional content.
+76) An empathetic listener focuses on the literal content of the communication but not on the emotional content.

-Explanation: An empathetic listener is actually skilled at focusing in on the emotional content of the communication.
+Explanation: An empathetic listener is skilled at focusing on the emotional content of the communication.